samdmarshall/SDMMobileDevice/ReadMe.md

 Q. When is the Cocoa version coming?

 A. Soon!
 I am working to provide a few more core features and keeping the whole thing compatible with MobileDevice and keeping it as a completely C library.
 The Cocoa wrapper for this will come as soon as I have finished the AFC implementation and have working wireless communication.

+Q. How do I use this with MobileDevice.framework

+A. For the most part SDMMobileDevice is cross-compatible with MobileDevice's function calls and object types.
+Function calls with matching names (remove the "SDMMD" prefix and underscores), will have matching parameters and types to what MobileDevice uses.
+Majority of the object types are reconstructed to match in internal layout.